binjeh/Karen/README.md

  - Will **never** use more resources than absolutely needed
  - Never crashes (or to be precise: be able to recover from almost any `panic()`)

-To archieve these goals I defined some basic rules:
+To archieve these goals, the basic rules of coding Karen are:
  - Plugins are compiled into the bot instead of lazy-loading
  - All commands are stateless
  - If a plugin cannot work without states (like `music.go`) it has to implement the state-handling itself